TARGETED PRACTICES

 John

-This practice focuses on ringing plain courses and touches of Plain Bob Doubles and is an ideal follow on from our Plain Bob Doubles course.
+This practice focuses on ringing inside to plain courses and touches of Plain Bob Doubles or Grandsire Doubles and is an ideal follow on from our Plain Bob Doubles or Grandsire Doubles course.
+(If you want to practice trebling to methods please look at the Plain Hunt practice.)

-To attend this practice ringers should be able to confidently ring plain hunt from any bell and be able to treble/cover to touches of plain methods.
-Ringers at this practice have already learnt the basics of ringing a plain course of Plain Bob Doubles and now need more practice to embed what they have learnt and move on to ringing touches.
-(If you are not at this level we suggest you attend our Plain Bob Doubles course first.)
+To attend this practice ringers should be able to confidently be able to treble/cover to touches of plain methods and ideally have completed Learning the Ropes Level 3 .
+Ringers at this practice should have already learnt the basics of ringing inside to a plain course of Plain Bob Doubles or Grandsire Doubles and now need more practice to embed what they have learnt and move on to ringing a plain course from different bells and/or ringing touches.
+(If you are not at this level we strongly suggest you attend our Plain Bob Doubles or Grandsire Doubles course first.)

 This practice covers most of the skills needed for Learning the Ropes Levels 4 & 5.